beetleboxorg/sign_language_mnist/README.md

 cd ..
 rm -rf sign_language_mnist
 ```
 5. Login to BeetleboxCI.
-Go to `Pipelines` on the left hand column and then click on the button labelled <code>Create your first pipeline</code>.
+Go to `Pipelines` on the left hand column and then click on the button labelled <code>Create pipeline</code> or <code>Create your first pipeline</code> if no pipelines are currently listed.

 6. In the following screen, fill in the following:
   - Project Name: `sign_language_mnist`